oracle-livelabs/sprints/data-management/sprint-ogg-emp-credential-classic-cli/sprint-ogg-emp-credential-classic-cli.md

 Duration: 3 minutes

-## Create credentials for GoldenGate Classic instance in the EM CLI client:
+## Create credentials for GoldenGate Classic instance using the EM CLI client

 1. Login to the EM CLI client.
 2. Discover Oracle GoldenGate classic instance.